Simulating Electronic Circuits using Simulink

 The reason we chose MATLAB to simulate circuits is that it gives many extra features which other simulators do not give.
 For example, we can use an HDL simulator to generate Verilog code, we can co-simulate Verilog code and Simulink file.
 Also, we can generate a Simulink file from Verilog code.

-Now we will see how we can make an electrical circuit in MATLAB using Simulink:
+How we can make an electrical circuit in MATLAB using Simulink:

 - There are two different ways to open Simulink, 1st you can type “Simulink” in the command window or you can directly click on the Simulink icon.